Harahari/Harahari.github.io/README.md

     <main>
         <section id="about">
             <h2>About Me</h2>
-            <p>As a Bachelor's candidate in Electrical and Electronics Engineering at Manipal University Jaipur, I specialize in areas like non-linear dynamics and advanced control systems.
-My passion lies in bridging theory with practical applications to create impactful innovations in technology.</p>
+            <p>I am a Bachelor's candidate specializing in Electrical and Electronics Engineering at Manipal University Jaipur.
+My academic focus lies in Non-Linear Dynamics and advanced control systems.
+I aim to combine technical skills with innovative approaches to solve modern engineering challenges.</p>
         </section>

         <section id="research">